What are the Texas Toll Roads?

 Does Texas Have No Toll Roads?

-It’s true that specific stretches of road in Texas cost nothing to drive on.
-These roadways are often shorter portions of highways or smaller roads that do not see much traffic.
+Specific stretches of road in Texas indeed cost nothing to drive on.
+These roadways are often shorter portions of highways or more minor roads that do not see much traffic.

-However, even on these free roads, there are still some charges that drivers must pay in order to pass through certain checkpoints.
-Tolls for bridges, tunnels, and other structures that must be traversed in order to move from one location to another are included in this category.
+However, even on these free roads, there are still some charges that drivers must pay to pass through certain checkpoints.
+Tolls for bridges, tunnels, and other structures that must be traversed to move from one location to another are included in this category.

 Easy Way to Pass through the Toll Roads in Texas